mcroydon/timex/README.md

 # Status

 Timex is my first cgo package and as such there may be errors, leaks, or other bad behavior.
 It also may not be altogether idomatic.
-Please open an issue if you see anything that could use improvement.
+Please open an issue or get in touch if you see anything that could use improvement.

 # Installation and use